ryansloan/first-empires-rpg/HowToPlay.md

 When you **attack**, you are doing harm to creature(s).
 Any excess harm can be applied to another creature in the same zone.
 * Example: stabbing the evil king with a pointy stick
-* You deal 1 harm, plus one more for each 6 rolled.
+* You deal harm equal to the number of hits.
 * On a mixed success: you deal harm but suffer some yourself.
 * On a success: you deal harm with no negative effects